-Whether your leads start on LinkedIn or Facebook, have lead forms ready on the pages you share so that you can turn a luke-warm lead into a warm lead that can be nurtured through email marketing.
+Whether your leads start on LinkedIn or Facebook, have lead opt-in forms ready on the pages you share so that you can turn a luke-warm lead into a warm lead that can be nurtured through email marketing automations.

-51% of email marketers say segmentation through email marketing is the best way to nurture a lead.
+51% of email marketers say segmentation through email marketing is the best way to nurture a lead down the sales funnel.

 Email allows you to automate and streamline the lead-nurturing process in a way that you just can’t do on social media.